Novalnet-AG/easydigitaldownloads-payment-integration-novalnet/README.md

 +49 89 9230683-20

 ## Who is Novalnet?
-Novalnet is a <a href="https://www.novalnet.de/">German payment provider</a> offering payment gateway for online merchants and marketplaces worldwide.
+Novalnet is a <a href="https://www.novalnet.de/zahlungsinstitut"> leading financial service institution </a> offering payment gateway for online merchants and marketplaces worldwide.
 Our PCI DSS certified SaaS engine is designed to automate the entire payment process from checkout to debt collection – with a single integration.
 We cover real-time risk management, secure payments (local + international) through escrow accounts, receivables management, dynamic member and subscription management as well as other customized payment solutions to your shop with Easy Digital Downloads.